greenplum-db/gpdb-archive/gpdb-doc/markdown/utility_guide/ref/pg_dump.html.md

 :   This option will make no difference if there are no read-write transactions active when `pg_dump` is started.
 If read-write transactions are active, the start of the dump may be delayed for an indeterminate length of time.
 Once running, performance with or without the switch is the same.

-:   **Note:** Because Greenplum Database does not support serializable transactions, the `--serializable-deferrable` option has no effect in Greenplum Database.
+:   > **Note** Because Greenplum Database does not support serializable transactions, the `--serializable-deferrable` option has no effect in Greenplum Database.

 --use-set-session-authorization
 :   Output SQL-standard `SET SESSION AUTHORIZATION` commands instead of `ALTER OWNER` commands to determine object ownership.
 This makes the dump more standards-compatible, but depending on the history of the objects in the dump, may not restore properly.
 A dump using `SET SESSION AUTHORIZATION` will require superuser privileges to restore correctly, whereas `ALTER OWNER` requires lesser privileges.